s-di-cola/metana-bootcamp/README.md

 It is deployed to the Sepolia testnet at this [address](https://sepolia.etherscan.io/address/0x18250e558872c6c15ce9855f3133f98566b80165).
 The collection can be seen on OpenSea [here](https://testnets.opensea.io/collection/metana-bootcamp-1).

+ - 2_payable_nft: a smart contract that can be minted with an ERC20 token (reuses the ERC20 token from module 1).
- - 2_metana_opensea.sol: a smart contract that mints an ERC721 token and lists it on OpenSea.
+ - 3_staking_nft: a smart contract that stakes an ERC721 token and mints 10 ERC20 token as a reward every day per every staked NFT.